nbergeland/RTLS_SIMS/README.md

 fig.show()
 ![Plotly Visualization: Hospital Sim](HospitalSim.png)

+# Potential Real-World Applications from This Simulation:
+	•	Workflow Efficiency:
+	•	Identify bottlenecks or inefficient paths used by medical staff.
+	•	Optimize staffing based on area density over time.
+	•	Patient Safety and Care:
+	•	Quickly locate wandering or lost patients (e.g., elderly, dementia patients).
+	•	Alert staff if a patient enters a restricted area.
+	•	Contact Tracing and Infection Control:
+	•	Track potential exposure pathways during an outbreak.

 # Example 4
+A practical ML approach is to detect anomalies in patient movements, alerting staff if a patient deviates significantly from their usual pattern.
+For instance, if a patient begins to wander unexpectedly (potentially indicating confusion, distress, or risk of elopement), your model would highlight it proactively.

+# ML Integration Plan:

+1. Generate Simulated RTLS Data (use your current setup)
+	•	Generate normal patient movements (restricted near rooms).
+	•	Introduce an “anomalous” patient who randomly leaves the permitted zone.

+2. Feature Engineering
+	•	Compute features like distance traveled per timestep, total displacement from room, or velocity.
+	•	Label data as normal or anomalous.

+2. Train an Anomaly Detection Model
+	•	Use Isolation Forest (unsupervised anomaly detection) to detect unusual patient movements.

 # Hospital Example with Machine Learning Integration
 import numpy as np
 import pandas as pd